robinelfrink/kube/README.md

 # My Kubernetes

 My Kubernetes setup.
-Useless for you, but free to use.
+This is probably useless for you, but free to use anything you find here.

 Requirements: [flux](https://toolkit.fluxcd.io/).